These 7 Foods Are Most Likely to Cause Food Poisoning, CDC Says

 While fresh fruits and vegetables are an essential part of a healthy diet, they are also a major source of food poisoning from E. coli, Listeria, and Salmonella.

-Fruits and vegetables should also be refrigerated at 40 degrees Fahrenheit or colder within two hours of preparation, or one hour if it's over 90 degrees outside.
+The CDC also notes that fruits and vegetables should be refrigerated at 40 degrees Fahrenheit or colder within two hours of preparation, or one hour if it's over 90 degrees outside.

 Raw milk products